Reviews You Can Rely On

 Average Measured Braking Distance 17.0'

 If you are willing to pay a high price for a top-notch product, the Max G2 is an excellent choice for those who prioritize power, range, and ride comfort.
 If you're an older age rider (though, of course, young in spirit), some of our gray-haired testers preferred the G2 for its suspension system over other models that lack one.
-The G2 should also be considered by anyone who has a long, hilly commute or enjoys extended scenic rides over rough surfaces.
+The G2 should also be considered by anyone with a long, hilly commute or who enjoys extended scenic rides over rough surfaces.

-Keep in mind, its top-tier performance will cost you - both in price and weight.
+Remember, its top-tier performance will cost you - both in price and weight.
 The G2 is among the most expensive scooters in our lineup and clocks in at a hefty 54 pounds, making it challenging to lift and carry around.
 It securely folds down, but the latch is stiff and hard to operate.
-If you are willing to sacrifice a little hill climbing performance and ride comfort, the Niu Kqi3 Max is an excellent alternative at a marginally lower price and weight.
+If you are willing to sacrifice a little hill climbing performance and ride comfort, the Niu Kqi3 Max is an excellent alternative at a lower price and weight.
 Downfalls aside, the Ninebot Max G2 is a powerful, long-distance commuter that offers an exceptionally comfortable ride.

 Read more: Segway Ninebot Max G2 review